telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 A boolean value that specifies if the highlight should be shown or hidden.

-##### options `String|Object`
+##### options `String|Object|Function`

-A string representing the series name or the category name or an object with the series and category names.
+A string representing the series name or the category name or an object with the series and category names or a function which will be called for each point.
+The fields available in the function argument are:

+* category - the point category.
+* dataItem - the point dataItem.
+* value - the point value.
+* series - the point series.
+* percentage - the point value represented as a percentage value.
+Available only for donut, pie and 100% stacked charts.
+* runningTotal - the sum of point values since the last "runningTotal" [summary point](#configuration-series.summaryField).
+Available for waterfall series.
+* total - the sum of all previous series values.
+Available for waterfall series.

 ##### options.series `String`